 The Philadelphia School was founded in 1972 by a group of parents who wanted to nurture the natural curiosity of children.
-They set out to create a professionally run school guided by the following goals:
+They set out to create a professionally run school that

 - set high academic standards

-- use the rich resources of the city of Philadelphia in meaningful ways
+- used the rich resources of the city of Philadelphia in meaningful ways

-- provide direct and frequent experiences in the natural world
+- provided direct and frequent experiences in the natural world

 And they succeeded.
 Today, more than four decades later, our founders' vision of a City Country Classroom endures.
 We have grown from 14 children to 465 and from rented rooms in Rodeph Shalom Synagogue on Broad Street to our own three-building campus on S. 25th Street.

-Despite this growth, our founders would no doubt recognize the school they started.
+Despite this growth, our founders – some of whom are grandparents of current students! - recognize the school they started.
 So much of who and what we do today – our values, our passion for teaching and learning, our respect for childhood, our celebration of creativity, multiple perspectives, and innovation – harkens back to the dreams of our founders.

 For a fun trip back in time to the school's early years, take a look at our First Ten Years.